 Further information on Application Fees can be found on the Cornell University Graduate School website.

 Results of the GRE/GMAT examination: A GMAT or GRE test score is a required component of the CEMS MIM program application.
 The GMAT or GRE is one way to demonstrate quantitative competency and English language proficiency to the admissions committee in our holistic review process.

 There is no minimum score requirement to apply for the CEMS MIM.
 If you completed the GMAT or GRE more than once, we will use the exam with the highest total score.

-The CEMS MIM program will accept the GRE General Test at Home and the GMAT Online Exam for the fall 2024 cycle.
+The CEMS MIM program will accept the GRE General Test at Home, the GMAT Online Exam, and the GMAT Focus for the fall 2024 cycle.